author-mvecf/MVECF/README.md

 ## Introduction
 Mean Variance Efficient Collaborative Filtering (MVECF) is a recommender system for stock recommendation that specifically designed to improve the pareto optimality in a trade-off between risk and return (i.e., the mean-variance efficiency) of recommended portfolios.
-We utilize the regularization technique to ensure that the recommendation is made based on the user’s current portfolio while increasing diversification effect.
-We further restructure the model to ordinary weighted matrix factorization form so that MVECF can be performed by only chaging the target rating.
-This modified rating is also used to incoporate MVECF to state-of-the-art graph based ranking models.
+Regularization technique is used to ensure that the recommendation is made based on the user’s current portfolio while increasing diversification effect.
+MVECF is further restructured to ordinary weighted matrix factorization form and it can be performed by only chaging the target ratings.
+This modified ratings can be used in the negative sampling in the state-of-the-art graph based ranking models to incoporate MVECF.
-This repository contains python codes for MVECF and Baseline models (BPR, WMF, and LightGCN).
-Sample data and analysis codes are included.
+This repository contains python codes for MVECF, baseline models (BPR, WMF, and LightGCN), analysis codes and sample data.

 ## Environment
 The codes of MVECF are implemented and tested under the following development environment: